N-Sangeetha/simple-php-crud-application/README.md

 create a new databse called `crud` and import mycrud.sql file.

-now you can try this application
+now you can use this application